kailash-manasarovar/statement/docs/timeline/2026/august.md

 ## The sheer volume of it..

 - Is going to be the shock, isn't it.
-- I was wondering if people had seen it and thought I was conscious and consenting because of the open eyes?
+- I was wondering if people had seen it and thought I was conscious and consenting because of the open eyes, like [I had seen Yasmin do](../2001-to-2010/2008.md#yasmin-falls-asleep-with-her-eyes-open)?
-- And that's why they were so appalled with me?
+- And that's why so many were so appalled with me?

 ![Hanuman-Narasimha](../../content/images/hanuman-narasimha.jpg)